RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Contributing.md

 - Failure to comply with the Code of Conduct may result in your contribution privileges being restricted or removed.
 - The Encyclopedia Mysenvaria is a **personal project** and part of a much larger vision.
 I am not looking for major writing contributions.
 - Moderators have final authority over all contributions and decisions.
 The most helpful contributions are the most minor ones, like grammar fixes and topical discussions!
-You can also contribute to [[Meta/Callouts#Addenda|addenda]] and make the encyclopedia easier to use for creatives!
+You may also contribute to [[Meta/Callouts#Addenda|addenda]] to make the encyclopedia easier to use for creatives!
 Creative additions are not off-limits, but they are reviewed under significantly more scrutiny so as to maintain the overarching themes, ideas, and lore that has been constructed for the setting.

 ---
 # Contribution and Submission Policy